CasedUgr/KnowSeq/README.md

 library(KnowSeq)
 ```

-KnowSeq is now available on Docker by running the next command and opening the URL localhost:8787 at your browser
+KnowSeq is now available on Docker by running the next command and opening the URL localhost:8787 at your browser.
+The user to Login in is rstudio.

 ```
 Docker run -e PASSWORD=<your_password> -p 8787:8787 casedugr/knowseq